Shooting leaves teen dead, 2 wounded in York

 Police in the Pennsylvania city found a male and female victim on West College Ave on Thursday evening.
 Officers then learned a third victim was driven to a hospital.

-The coroner announced 17-year-old Emily Sgirl died at York Hospital.
+The coroner announced a 17-year-old girl died at York Hospital.
 Her name has not yet been released.

 Authorities have not released the names or conditions of the other victims.